bUnit-dev/bUnit/docs/readme.md

 1. Inspect components state/properties directly.
 2. Query the rendered HTML and assert against that directly.
 This is supported by [AngleSharp](https://anglesharp.github.io/)'s full implementation of the HTML5 DOM API.
-3. Perform a stable semantic comparison the rendered HTML from a component under test with expected HTML.
-This is supported by the [AngleSharp.Diffing](https://github.com/AngleSharp/AngleSharp.Diffing) library, which e.g. will ignore insignificant whitespace, attribute order on elements, order of classes in `class="..."` attributes, handle boolean attributes correctly, among other things.
+3. Perform a stable semantic comparison the rendered HTML from a component under test with an expected HTML string.
+This is supported by the [AngleSharp.Diffing](https://github.com/AngleSharp/AngleSharp.Diffing) library, which will ignore insignificant whitespace, attribute order on elements, order of classes in `class="..."` attributes, handle boolean attributes correctly, among other things.

 ## Getting started